Population III star formation in an X-ray background: IV. On-the-fly calculation of radiation backgrounds and their impact on the intergalactic medium: Introduction

 This paper describes a new method for self-consistently including LW and X-ray radiation backgrounds in small-volume, high-resolution cosmological simulations, and examines their impact on the IGM.
-The implications for Pop~III star formation are presented in the companion paper (Park \& Ricotti, in prep., hereafter PR26b).
+The implications for Pop~III star formation are presented in the companion paper \citep[hereafter PR26b]{park_population_2026}.
 We first review the literature on X-ray feedback on star formation and discuss how estimates of the early X-ray background can be improved.